Victopia/php-node/README.md

 ## Usage

-This is a (http://en.wikipedia.org/wiki/Front_Controller_pattern)[Front Controller pattern] implementation of PHP using apache's .htaccess file.
+This is a [Front Controller pattern](http://en.wikipedia.org/wiki/Front_Controller_pattern) implementation of PHP using apache's .htaccess file.

 All scripts are initialized with gateway and their corresponding resolvers.